sebaraba/RecommendationSystem/README.md

 One specific example of how the first functionality can be run:
 Assuming python 3 is the default version installed on the pc:

-`python recommender.py data.csv common_neighbours 300`
+`python recommender.py trainingDataset1.csv common_neighbours 300`

 For the second functionality of the recommender.
 Namelly the visualisation feature, one user only needs to run the following command: